openscm/openscm-zenodo/docs/source/usage.rst

 The typical usage workflow looks something like the following:

 #.
 Create an API token for either `zenodo.org <https://zenodo.org/account/settings/applications/tokens/new/>`_ or `sandbox.zenodo.org <https://sandbox.zenodo.org/account/settings/applications/tokens/new/>`_ with a scope of ``deposit:write``.
-Make sure you that you specify the ``ZENODO_URL`` which matches the account for which you created the token.
+Make sure you specify the ``ZENODO_URL`` which matches the account for which you created the token.
 #.
 Setup the metadata for the deposition in a ``.json`` file.
 Note the filename, this is your ``DEPOSIT_METADATA`` below.
 An example of a simple metadata file is shown below, and additional information about the metadata fields can be found in the `Zenodo Developer Docs <https://developers.zenodo.org/#representation>`_.

     .. code-block:: json